devank99/Clothing-Store-Sales-Data-Analysis-Tableau-Dashboard-/README.md

     • Top 5 sates by sum of total sales amount were maharastra,karnataka,uttar pradesh,tamil nadu and telangana.

-## Suggestions to increase sales based on the insights
+## 📌Suggestions to increase sales based on the insights

  ### Suggestions to Increase Sales